 McDonald’s is on a mission to appeal to a key audience: millennials.
-The fast food giant announced last week that it will be adding both a smaller and bigger version of the Big Mac to its menu in early 2017.
+The fast food giant announced in November that it will be adding both a smaller and bigger version of the Big Mac to its menu in early 2017.
+And that day is today.

 So why haven’t I tried an original Big Mac?
 The idea of wolfing down two patties, three buns, and toppings is incredibly unappealing to me.
 Especially when I'm on the go.
 I would rather have a Burger King Whopper because it skips the extra bun and adds more toppings, like bacon.
 Yum.